 Usually required.
 Between [1] and [3], delete as appropriate.

-Include if [L] or [M] is included and include between [1] and [3] as appropriate.
-Twelfth schedule only required where weathertightness guarantee called for.
-Thirteenth schedule only required where specialist or subcontractor guarantees are called for.

 Include if no guarantees are required.

 Always check with the Principal if it has specific requirements for payment of invoices, ie, on the 20th of the month.
 If not, delete this clause.